MilankovicProtocol/GROUP-7-MH6301-INFORMATION-RETRIEVAL-ANALYSIS/README.md

 3. FAQ generation based on customer reviews for one selected business.
 4. A small NLP/IR application that detects comparison sentences in Yelp reviews.

-> The submitted `SourceCode` folder should contain **only our own source code**.
-> The Yelp dataset, generated indexes, model caches, third-party libraries, and downloaded resources should **not** be included in the zip submission.

 ---

 ## 2. Folder Structure

-Recommended source submission structure:

 ```text
 Src_G07.zip